+This is one of the most frequently asked questions about home warranties.
 Home warranty or appliance protection plan is a service agreement that covers your household appliances and systems during breakdowns thereby protecting your budget.
 When an insured device malfunctions it is either repaired or replaced.
 There are various types of Home Protection plans available in the market today.

 2. How does a home warranty work?

-In case of an unexpected appliance/ system breakdown, you can open a claim by calling the customer support or reporting it online, following which the home warranty company sends a technician to fix the issue.
+This is another most frequently asked Questions about home warranties, In case of an unexpected appliance/ system breakdown, you can open a claim by calling the customer support or reporting it online, following which the home warranty company sends a technician to fix the issue.
 Most companies have round clock customer service facility to process claims.
 Once the report is processed, contractor assistance will be scheduled as per your convenience.

 3. What are the major appliances covered in home warranty?